 Should I be skeptical about used CNC Machinery?
 It’s only natural to be skeptical when purchasing anything used.
 In fact, it’s good thing to be more cautious when you are going to be investing in a machine that will help keep your business producing at top capacity.
 This is why you must do your research even before you begin the search for a used CNC Machine.

 Buying a used machine will be the best financial decision your company can make.
 Why?
 Think about cars and how much they cost initially.
 As soon as you drive it off of the lot it loses around 10% of its value.
 Fast forward to the end of the first year of owning the car and you have now lost 20% of its total value.
-Machines can be similar in the way they lose value over time.
+Machines can depreciate in a similar way.
 The more wear and tear on the machine, the more value it loses.
-Brand new CNC Machines range anywhere from $5,000 to $500,000 depending on the type of machine you are getting.
-Now that is a big chunk of your company’s expense for the year.
+Brand new CNC Machines range anywhere from $5,000 to $500,000 depending on the type of machine you are purchasing.
+Now, that is a big chunk of your company’s expenses for the year.
 Your goal should always be to try and make the most economical decision for your business.
-The first thing you can do is find ways to save money on the machinery your shop will need to operate.
-The used machine world can seem very intimidating and overwhelming with all of the options, but we are here to help.
+The used machinery world can seem very intimidating and overwhelming when you begin your search, but we are here to help.
+The best thing you can do is find ways to save money on the machinery your shop will need to operate.
 Here are some guidelines on what to know before you buy used CNC machines!